erusseil/HPTLC_extractor/README.md

 In that case it will drop all the results in a single folder.

-Finally, if you want to visualize some csv files you can run:
+If you want to visualize some csv files you can run:
 ```sh
 python -c "import hptlc; hptlc.show_curve()"
 ```

 It will show all the HPTLC curves specified in the variable "show" from the `config.py` file.

+## Compare samples.

+One of the main advantage of having a standardize package to extract HPTLC curves is that we can perform data analysis.
+In `compare.py` we propose a metric to compute the similarity between any sample and the rest of the samples.